yanzewu/line/doc/doc.md

 Usage:

-    remove selection1,selection2 ... style=val ...
+    remove selection1, selection2 ... style=val ...

 Args:

-- element: Selections of elements, see [set](#set) for details.
+- element: Selections of elements, see [Element Selector](#element-selector) for details.
 - style, val: Remove all lines with certain style.

 Line indices will change if there are lines removed.
 Use `show line label` to see the indices.